 If you are interested in starting dairy goat farming these are the practical steps to follow.
 Know that unlike local goats, dairy goats are bred for milk production and can produce up to 10 times that of the locals.
 They multiply fast, kidding twice a year often producing twins or triplets.
 The quality of milk and the prices are higher than a cow’s milk.

 You require only a half hectare of Elephant (nappier) grass (penisetum puperum) to support five dairy goats.
 Establish a source of fodder by planting or buying fodder locally.
 Fodder should make the bulk of goat feed.
 Supplement feeds such as Legume species commonly used as pasture or fodder in Kenya like Calliandra, Leucaena, Desmodium, grains and milling by-products, minerals, and molasses provide essential nutrients, such as protein, energy and minerals, to support milk production.
 If possible grow fodder shrubs around the edges of the plot.
 The fodder should be able to last a whole year.
 Other feeds include maize stover, sweet potato vines, banana peels and weeds.
 Preserve feeds when in surplus in form of Hay, dried fodder legumes, leaves and maize stover.

-Before buying and moving your goats, consult with the nearest veterinary or livestock office for suitable breed of dairy goats to your area and information on vaccinations against contagious caprine pleuropneumonia (CCPP), pulpy kidney, tetanus and orf.
+Before buying and moving your goats, consult with the nearest veterinary or livestock office for Which breed of dairy goats should I keep? and information on vaccinations against contagious caprine pleuropneumonia (CCPP), pulpy kidney, tetanus and orf.

-Construct a good house with raised slatted floor, good ventilation, feed and water troughs.
+Construct a good goat house, with good ventilation, feed and water troughs.

 Ensure you are feeding sufficient forage and supplements for high level of milk production.